Wheeler Bisimulations: Wheeler Automata

 Let us recall the definition of Wheeler automata.

 \begin{definition} Let $ \mathcal{A} = (Q, E, s, F) $ be an NFA, and let $ \le $ be a total order on $ Q $.
-We say that $ (\mathcal{A}, \le) $ is a \emph{Wheeler NFA} if: \begin{itemize} \item (Axiom 1) For every $ u \in Q $, $ s \le u $. \item (Axiom 2) For every $ u, v, u', v' \in Q $ and for every $ a, b \in \Sigma $, if $ (u, v, a), (u', v', b) \in E $ and $ v < v' $, then $ a \preceq b $. \item (Axiom 3) For every $ u, v, u', v' \in Q $ and for every $ a \in \Sigma $, if $ (u, v, a), (u', v', a) \in E $ and $ v < v' $, then $ u \le u' $. \end{itemize} We say that $ \le $ is a \emph{Wheeler order} on $ \mathcal{A} $.
+We say that $ (\mathcal{A}, \le) $ is a \emph{Wheeler NFA} if: \begin{itemize} \item (Axiom~1) For every $ u \in Q $, $ s \le u $. \item (Axiom~2) For every $ u, v, u', v' \in Q $ and for every $ a, b \in \Sigma $, if $ (u, v, a), (u', v', b) \in E $ and $ v < v' $, then $ a \preceq b $. \item (Axiom~3) For every $ u, v, u', v' \in Q $ and for every $ a \in \Sigma $, if $ (u, v, a), (u', v', a) \in E $ and $ v < v' $, then $ u \le u' $. \end{itemize} We say that $ \le $ is a \emph{Wheeler order} on $ \mathcal{A} $.
 If $ \mathcal{A} $ is a DFA, we say that $ (\mathcal{A}, \le) $ is a \emph{Wheeler DFA}.
 Moreover, $ \mathcal{L} \subseteq \Sigma^* $ is a \emph{Wheeler language} if there exists a Wheeler NFA $ (\mathcal{A}, \le) $ such that $ \mathcal{L}(\mathcal{A}) = \mathcal{L} $. \end{definition}

-See Figure \ref{fig:examplewheeler} for an example of a Wheeler NFA and for a graphical interpretation of Axiom 3, which is very useful to follow many proofs in the paper (if we list the states respecting the Wheeler order, we duplicate them and we draw the edges of the Wheeler NFA from the top down, then Axiom 3 amounts to requiring that equally labeled edges do not cross).
+See Figure~\ref{fig:examplewheeler} for an example of a Wheeler NFA and for a graphical interpretation of Axiom~3 (if we list all states consistently with the Wheeler order, we duplicate the list, and we draw the edges of the Wheeler NFA starting from the bottom list and reaching the top list, then Axiom~3 ensures that equally labeled edges do not cross).
+This graphical interpretation is useful to follow some proofs (see Lemma~\ref{lem:ideabehindalgorithm} and see Lemma~\ref{lem:correctnessbisimulation} in the appendix).

 Let us recall some properties of Wheeler NFAs.